Skip to content

 Fret no more, weary warriors of the food pyramid, because May 6th brings a glorious day of delicious defiance: International No Diet Day!

-International No Diet Day is about fostering a healthier relationship with food.
+International No Diet Day is about building a healthier relationship with food.
 One built on mindful choices, intuitive eating and, yes, even a little indulgence.
-A chance to ditch the guilt trips and rediscover the joy of simply enjoying a meal.
-Maybe it’s finally indulging in that slice of grandma’s legendary pie or savoring a plate of your favorite childhood comfort food.

 The Origin of International No Diet Day